World traveler Clown Tom Bolton

 Heading up the hill toward the Topkapi Palace is the vast Gulhane Park.
 Extensive flower beds dominate what was once the lower part of the palace grounds.
 The park can be used without paying an entrance and while rather empty during the week and possibly due to cool weather when I took this photo, on the weekend it was full of locals strolling around in addition to the tourists.
 It was popular for locals to have their picture taken in the middle of flower beds, so I was surprised that the plants were not all trampled and none of the security guard seemed to care.
 From the park, one can see the walls and some of the buildings belonging to the inner part of the Sultans’ palace.

 There is an upper and lower entrance to get to the Topkapi Palace.
-The lower one goes through Gulhane Park and up a road past the Archeology Museums which are housed in another section of the palace complex.
+The lower one goes through Gulhane Park and up a steep road past the Archeology Museums which are housed in another section of the palace complex.
 I went on a separate day from seeing the palace and spent over 4 hours there.
+Below right I am including a photo of the street outside the museum.
+It was lined by one cafe after another which were chilled-out places for a rest in the midsts of swarms of tourists

 The Sultans’ Topkapi Palace

-This is the upper entrance to go to the Topkapi Palace in the background.
-Having accessed either the upper main entrance or the lower one via Gulhane park, one has an additional park area and the ticket booths to gain entrance into the inner part of the palace.
+Thise is the outer upper entrance to go to the Topkapi Palace in the background.
+Having accessed either the upper main entrance or the lower one via Gulhane park, one has another entrance and an additional park area and the ticket booths to gain entrance into the inner part of the palace.

 There are special museum passes for 3 or 5 days that include the palace and some of the other main attractions.
 One can buy them at machines here or at the ticket booths.
 The pass only lets one see each attraction one and doesn’t save much if any money but the big advantage is that once one has the pass, they can skip the lines at the ticket booths wherever it is valid.
 I had 7 days to see the city and choose not to bother with the pass.